-An important element of our business strategy is to enter into development agreements and strategic alliances with regional utility and energy companies committed to providing electricity from renewable energy sources.
+An important element of our business strategy is to enter into development agreements and strategic alliances with regional utilities, and energy and other companies committed to providing electricity from renewable energy sources.
 If we are unable to reach agreements with suitable alliance partners, we may fail to meet our business objectives for the commercialization of our PowerBuoy system.
 We may face significant competition in seeking appropriate alliance partners.
 Moreover, these development agreements and strategic alliances are complex to negotiate and time consuming to document.
 We may not be successful in our efforts to establish additional strategic relationships or other alternative arrangements.
 The terms of any additional strategic relationships or other arrangements that we establish may not be favorable to us.
+Furthermore, even if we are able to find, negotiate and enter into these relationships, such arrangements may be conditional upon our receipt of additional funding.
+For example, our projects with Leighton and the European Commission are conditional upon our receipt of significant additional funds.
+There can be no assurance that we will receive such additional funding.
 In addition, these relationships may not be successful, and we may be unable to sell and market our PowerBuoy systems to these companies and their affiliates and customers in the future, or growth opportunities may not materialize, any of which could adversely affect our business, financial condition and results of operations.

-Our investments in joint venturer's financial condition and disputes between us and our co-venturer's financial condition and disputes between
+Our investments in joint ventures could be adversely affected by our lack of sole decision-making authority, our reliance on a co-venturer's financial condition and disputes between us and our co-venturers.